Skip to main content

 • be a current Postgraduate trainee in a laboratory medicine residency training program at the University of Toronto

-• enroll in the University of Toronto Clinician Investigator Program (CIP), see below for application process
+• enroll in the University of Toronto Clinician Investigator Program (CIP)

 • demonstrate sustained excellence throughout your clinical residency training.